Valaika homers twice to lead Orioles past Nationals 6-1 - WHIZ News

 Jorge López allowed a run and four hits in 4 2/3 innings.
 He was pulled one out short of the win — at that point, Baltimore led 2-1 and Juan Soto was coming up with the tying run on third.
 Paul Fry (4-3) retired Soto on a grounder, then struck out the side in the sixth.

+“We didn’t swing the bats like we’ve been doing,” Nationals manager Dave Martinez said.

-Patrick Corbin (6-9) allowed four earned runs and five hits in 5 1/3 innings.
+Patrick Corbin (6-9) allowed five runs — four earned — and five hits in 5 1/3 innings.

 Austin Hays doubled in a run in the fourth to tie the game at 1, and he later scored on a single by Ramón Urías.
 In the sixth, Urías came up with a man on third and hit a groundball, and shortstop Trea Turner’s throw home was high.
 The play was scored as a fielder’s choice, and that run made it 4-1.